LynxMagnus/mine-support/readme.md

 metadata:
 ...
 ```
-In the example above the value of auth would be set to `ZGVmcmE6JGFwcjEkY1drUVhUTU4kWUh5OERFT1pvMEM1MGF4WkpXREtuMAo`
+In the example above the value of auth would be need to be set to `ZGVmcmE6JGFwcjEkY1drUVhUTU4kWUh5OERFT1pvMEM1MGF4WkpXREtuMAo` to use the generated credentials.

 Setting the new auth value while deploying the Helm chart will prompt a user to enter the username and password when visiting the web site.